Skip to main content

 Discourse

-Only the words about "repaying enmity with De" seem incompatible with Confucius's teaching, which left me greatly puzzled.
+Only the words about "repaying enmity with De" seem at odds with Confucius's teaching, which left me greatly puzzled.
 After careful reflection, I finally understood.
 Confucius was speaking for the human realm, and his standard had to be one that every person could practice.
 That is why he said: "Repay enmity with uprightness."
 Even repaying enmity with uprightness is something most people find difficult to achieve.
 If one were to say "repay enmity with De" — would that not be merely pleasant to the ear and impossible to put into practice?

 Moreover, the person who asked Confucius about "repaying enmity with De" must have observed that people in the world repay grudge with grudge in an endless, escalating cycle, never reaching a resolution.
 And so he overcorrected and proposed this idea.
 But he did not realize that as long as one is conscious of De and enmity and repayment, one still harbors the discriminating mind of self and other.
 With such a discriminating mind, not only is it impossible to carry out — it also runs contrary to human nature.
 That is why Confucius did not permit it.